Mary Midgley: Midgley–Dawkins debate

-In volume 53 (1978) of Philosophy, the journal of the Royal Institute of Philosophy, J. L. Mackie published an article entitled The Law of the Jungle: Moral Alternatives and Principles of Evolution, praising Dawkins's The Selfish Gene, and discussing how its ideas might be applied to moral philosophy.
-Midgley responded in volume 54 (1979) with "Gene-Juggling", arguing that The Selfish Gene was about psychological egoism, rather than evolution.
+In 1978, J. L. Mackie published an article entitled The Law of the Jungle: Moral Alternatives and Principles of Evolution, praising Dawkins's The Selfish Gene, and discussing how its ideas might be applied to moral philosophy.
+Midgley responded in 1979 with "Gene-Juggling", stating that Dawkins was an "uncritical philosophic egoist", followed by some far less kind opinions of his work, and arguing that the central point of The Selfish Gene was "that the emotional nature of man is exclusively self-interested", rather than a perspective of general evolution.
 In a 1981 rebuttal, Dawkins retorted that the comment was "hard to match, in reputable journals, for its patronising condescension toward a fellow academic".

 The bad feeling between Dawkins and Midgley did not diminish.
 In a note to page 55 in the 2nd edition of The Selfish Gene (1989), Dawkins refers to her "highly intemperate and vicious paper".
-Midgley continued to criticise Dawkins' ideas.
+Midgley continued to oppose Dawkins' ideas.
 In her books Evolution as a Religion (2002) and The Myths We Live By (2003), she wrote about what she saw as his confused use of language — using terms such as "selfish" in different ways without alerting the reader to the change in meaning—and some of what she regarded as his rhetoric ("genes exert ultimate power over behaviour"), which she argued is more akin to religion than science.
 She wrote in a letter to The Guardian in 2005:

 [There is] widespread discontent with the neo-Darwinist—or Dawkinsist—orthodoxy that claims something which Darwin himself denied, namely that natural selection is the sole and exclusive cause of evolution, making the world therefore, in some important sense, entirely random.
 This is itself a strange faith which ought not to be taken for granted as part of science.

 In an interview with The Independent in September 2007, she argued that Dawkins' views on evolution are ideologically driven: "The ideology Dawkins is selling is the worship of competition.
 It is projecting a Thatcherite take on economics on to evolution.
 It's not an impartial scientific view; it's a political drama."
 In April 2009 Midgley reiterated her critical interpretation of The Selfish Gene as part of a series of articles on Hobbes in The Guardian.
 In her 2010 book The Solitary Self: Darwin and the Selfish Gene, she argues that "simple one-sided accounts of human motives, such as the "selfish gene" tendency in recent neo-Darwinian thought, may be illuminating but are always unrealistic".